anushka-deshpande/DSCI-552-Machine-Learning-for-Data-Science/README.md

 # DSCI-552-Machine-Learning-for-Data-Science
-Assignements done as part of course DSCI 552 at USC in Fall 2023.
+Assignments done as part of course DSCI 552 at USC in Fall 2023.